Carolinas: Recent history

-In the mid-1990s, Duke Energy determined that the border between the Carolinas needed to be re-surveyed, as the company was selling and donating land in the Jocassee Gorge area, which included parts of both states.
+In the mid-1990s, Duke Power determined that the border between the Carolinas needed to be re-surveyed, as the company was selling and donating land in the Jocassee Gorge area, which included parts of both states.
 Also, with more people living outside cities, the precise boundaries of fire, tax, and school district lines needed to be known.
 This was especially a problem in the mountains, where people had previously lived in valleys, not on the ridges where the border was.
 A 15-year plan to re-establish the boundary began, using maps from the 1813–1815 survey and GPS technology.
 A few stone markers still read, "NC/SC 1815 AD" but other locations were marked with trees which no longer stand.

 South Carolina had recently been involved in a costly legal battle with Georgia over a small number of islands in the Savannah River, and wanted to avoid the expense of a lawsuit regarding the North Carolina border, so the two states agreed in 1993 to cooperate in resurveying the border.
 The effort included using colonial-era maps to reconstruct the positions of trees marking the border that had long since died, and tracking down the original positions of stone markers that had been moved.

 After 18 years and $980,000, it was predicted that the process of determining the border between the Carolinas would be complete in 2012.
-Financial problems delayed the last survey until October 2012, meaning the results were not expected to be known until Spring 2013.
+Financial problems delayed the last survey until October 2012, meaning the results were not expected to be known until spring 2013.
 It was found that a gas station and 30 homes could change states.
 Lake Wylie Mini Market has been located in South Carolina, along U.S. Route 321, and the move to North Carolina would result in higher gas taxes and change laws on beer and fireworks.
 The state legislatures involved expect to pass laws alleviating the concerns those changing states would face.